ipfs-inactive/package-managers/glossary.md

   A specific kind of Built Distribution that contains compiled extensions.

 ## Built Distribution
   A Distribution format containing files and metadata that only need to be moved to the correct location on the target system, to be installed.
+For example, [Wheels](https://www.python.org/dev/peps/pep-0427/) in Python

 ## Client
   The locally installed software for installing and managing packages, usually provided as a command line interface.
 Often communicates with one or more registries to find package and release metadata and to download releases.